 IoT describes a mysterious world that’s right under our noses yet invisible to the naked eye.
-The ‘things’ we’re talking about here are internet-connected electronic devices that are being added to TVs, cars, fridges, medical devices, dog collars and a lot, lot more at a dizzying pace.
+The ‘things’ we’re talking about here are internet-connected electronic devices.
+Added to TVs, cars, fridges, medical devices, dog collars and a lot more.
+And it’s happening at a dizzying pace.
 There are some 25 billion IoT devices in use around the world, and that number is growing fast.

 An obvious benefit for vendors is the ability to monitor their devices and solve technical problems or upgrade firmware remotely.
 Say your car has a fault in the engine management system that the dealer can’t identify.
 Savvy techies at the company’s HQ can run tests, analyse data, tell the dealer what the problem is and how to fix it.
 And maybe install an upgrade or fix for the latest firmware.
 Very convenient for the vendor and for you.

-The story gets a bit more murky when we look at the current fad for smart speakers, devices people like to stick in every room so they can give orders to their electronic butler, play some music, update the shopping list, check the weather forecast or the latest news.
+The story gets a bit murkier when we look at the current fad for smart speakers.
+The devices people like to stick in every room so they can give orders to their electronic butler, play some music, update the shopping list, check the weather forecast or the latest news.
 These voice-activated virtual assistants go by names like Amazon Echo, Google Home and Apple HomePod, speakers.
 ‘Are they helping hands or Trojan Horses?’ asks John Kruzel at Politifact.
-More on this in our post Every Move you Make.

-Then there’s all that wearable technology, which ranges from fitness monitors to eye glasses and smart watches that can order take-away meals with a simple voice command from their wearers.
-Michelle Drolet from CSO makes a really good point here: ‘The kinds of discreet abilities that many modern wearable devices have in terms of video and audio surveillance surpass high-end spy gear from just a few years ago.’
+Then there’s all that wearable technology.
+Ranging from fitness monitors to eyeglasses.
+As well as smart watches that can order take-away meals with a simple voice command from their wearers.
+Michelle Drolet from CSO makes a really good point here… ‘The kinds of discreet abilities that many modern wearable devices have in terms of video and audio surveillance surpass high-end spy gear from just a few years ago.’
 Eat your heart out, James Bond.

 Great Technology or Heaven for Hackers?

 IoT clearly has the potential to make life easier.
-The downside is that these devices communicate via IP networks, and this opens new points of entry for hackers mainly because connections are anything but secure (we come to reasons below).
+The downside is that these devices communicate via IP networks.
+This opens new points of entry for hackers mainly because connections are anything but secure.
 Could they disable your pacemaker or cause your car to crash?